openstack/keystonemiddleware/doc/source/middlewarearchitecture.rst

 service, then the status is set to `Invalid` if the auth request was unsuccessful.

+An ``X-Service-Token`` header may also be included with a request.
+If present, and the value of ``X-Auth-Token`` or ``X-Storage-Token`` has not caused the request to be denied, then the middleware will attempt to validate the value of ``X-Service-Token``.
+If valid, the authentication middleware extends the HTTP request with the header ``X-Service-Identity-Status`` having value `Confirmed` and also extends the request with additional headers representing the identity authenticated and authorised by the token.

+If ``X-Service-Token`` is present and its value is invalid and the ``delay_auth_decision`` option is True then the value of ``X-Service-Identity-Status`` is set to `Invalid` and no further headers are added.
+Otherwise if ``X-Service-Token`` is present and its value is invalid then the middleware will respond to the HTTP request with HTTPUnauthorized, regardless of the validity of the ``X-Auth-Token`` or ``X-Storage-Token`` values.

 Extended the request with additional User Information
 -----------------------------------------------------